manideepelasagaram/German-Credit-Analysis/README.md

 Logistic Regression:
 Based on our analysis using the Logistic Regression model, we were able to achieve an overall predictive accuracy of 77% at a probability threshold of 0.5.
 This indicates that the model can

-Final Project – German Credit
+German Credit:
-accurately classify individuals as either having good or bad credit risk based on their attributes.
+Accurately classify individuals as either having good or bad credit risk based on their attributes.
 However, it's worth noting that the accuracy of the model varies depending on the probability threshold used.
 For instance, at a probability threshold of 0.3, we achieved an accuracy of 73.5%.
 We can continue to refine and optimize the model to improve its overall accuracy and ensure that it can effectively predict credit risk for individuals.

 Comparing the predictive accuracy in your validation data for all the models developed above are given below:
 • The Predictive Accuracy we got from k-NN,
 • At K=3, we got an accuracy of 72.75%